Why Complicate a Simple Task?

 Bright and Organized

-Bright colored walls with friendly signs cheer up the chore.
+Bright colored walls with friendly signs create a cheerful work space.
 A rug in front of my machines is a must as I slipped several times due to the moisture in the room.
 Whenever baskets and clever organizing items simplify the task, the process seems more enjoyable.

 Thankful for My Dryer

 A cross-stitched sign that I made as a new bride hangs in my laundry room.
 It reads “I am thankful for my dryer”.
 I am truly thankful.
 As a young girl living in the West Indies and even the Carolinas, I hung wet clothes out to dry.
 We dashed out to gather them up if a surprise rain storm appeared.
-The picture at the top of this post reminds me of hanging clothes in the sunshine.
 While my appreciation for today’s dryer is acute, I do miss the smell of dry clothes that have been dried in the sun.
 Happy memories of childhood!
 Although the task of laundry cycles around regularly, a thought of gratitude for the tools available to you will always lift your mood.

 Create a time in your weekly schedule to attack your laundry.
 Respond quickly to each buzzer.
 Share the responsibility with family members.
 Think of how easy things are when they work with a rhythm.
 Devise a flow that functions for you!
 Be thankful for tools that help you complete the work.
 Don’t complicate a simple task!